The couple's children marveled at their parents' longevity, both in life and in marriage.

 The loved ones still missing

-More than 200 people have been reported missing, authorities said.
-Spotty cell phone service has severely hampered relatives' ability to connect.
+More than 600 people have been reported missing, but 315 of them have been located, authorities said.
+Spotty cellphone service has severely hampered relatives' ability to connect.
+Sonoma County deputies continue to search for 285 missing people, officials said.

-The situation could worsen as firefighters keep battling 17 wildfires that have scorched more than 222,000 acres.
+The situation could worsen, as firefighters keep battling 22 wildfires that have already scorched 170,000 acres.

 The Red Cross has a website where residents can mark themselves safe and relatives can search